making new year resolutions and five steps to accomplish them

 how to make and accomplish new year resolutions that produce the fruit of the Spirit

 God cares about every aspect of our lives.
-Consequently, setting goals to make more money, eat less, or exercise more is not wrong.
+Consequently, setting goals to make money, eat less, or exercise more is not wrong.
 However, we can sometimes have objectives different from what He is doing in our lives.
 To set biblical goals, we must align with how He works in and through us to produce the fruit of the Spirit from Galatians 5:22-23.
 He wants us to partner with Him for our growth, not just spiritually but socially and academically.
 All three of these areas of development are essential in the fruit-bearing process.
 Using the same steps Little Pot uses to grow a strawberry, we can set successful goals that produce love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.

 The following is from a goal-setting worksheet used with children and adults in the field of education.
 Use the steps to growing the fruit of the Spirit to complete SMART goals.